 Opinion | India’s cricket team took the knee.
-Here’s why it was worse than cosmetic.
+It was meaningless and hypocritical.

 Intriguingly, India’s left, right and center seem united in believing that the gesture smacked of the worst sort of tokenism.
 Even this might have ended with mild opprobrium if it were not for what happened next.

 Pakistan walked away with the match, and as happens so often with big-ticket playoffs, Indians were heartbroken.
 Some people online started making coarse and lewd comments about the defeat.
 The person who got the worst of it was 31-year-old player Mohammed Shami.
 Toxic, brazenly Islamophobic comments were left on his Instagram page, suggesting that he was a traitor, one who could take the next flight out to Pakistan.
 Shami was singled out in a different way than other players, and the language used for him was directly related to his being Muslim.
-In fact, he is the only Muslim on the team’s playing lineup — a fact that would have been irrelevant had the hate directed at him online not underscored his religion.
+In fact, he is the only Muslim on the team’s playing lineup for this tournament — a fact that would have been irrelevant had the hate directed at him online not underscored his religion.

 Now there was a real parallel with the Black Lives Matter moment.
 What happened to Shami was similar to what happened to the Bukayo Saka, Marcus Rashford and Jadon Sancho, British footballers subjected to horrific racist abuse online after missing their penalty shots in the Euro 2020 finals earlier this year.